 The camp was originally for Polish prisoners, and later Soviet POWS; locals were moved out of town so German officers and staff could use their houses nearby.
 War conventions forbid prisoners doing slave labor.
 As Jews, gays, cripples, priests, artists, professors, and others began filling the place, the need for quicker processing developed.
 The German efficient solution was to build an even larger camp next door in 1941, Birkenau, with a RR track alongside, and more crematoria.
 A trainload arrived, with prisoners sent to the right or left (death or life, however short and miserable) and “showered” before the next train pulled in!
 In 1944, there might be 4 or 5 trains a day.
 Even as the war was being lost at the end, killings continued.
 German companies purchased over 100 tons of human ashes from the camp!

 Usually only strong young men were spared immediate death, but if there was enough labor handy, they too would be sent directly to the showers.
 The band played as prisoners marched to work, making it easier to count them, and flowers were planted next to some of the buildings to make them look less menacing.
 Attempts at escapes meant many more deaths, sometimes with corpses left on display.
 From all Europe the crowded freight cars rolled in, in freezing winter and stifling summer, with no food or sanitary facilities.
 I thought of Stephen Reich’s haunting musical composition about the trains.
 There were women in the camp briefly, but usually only men.
 600 of 200,000 children survived; I recalled my former students at the JCC.
-At Addlestone Hebrew Academy in Charleston, I began the music and art program in the mid 70’s; when I told Rabbi Levine I didn’t know much about the feasts, he replied, “We’ll get you a book!”
+At Addlestone Hebrew Academy in Charleston, I began the music and art program in the mid 70’s; I told Rabbi Levine I didn’t know much about Jewish feasts.
+“We’ll get you a book!”

 One of the most awful camp sights was the tiny basement chamber entered by crawling in on hands and knees through a small black metal door, rather like a pet door.
 Inside, prisoners stood all night with a few others in a cell too small for reclining, then worked the entire next day.
 With 1000 calorie rations daily and vigorous labor required of most, this ensured a painful demise.
 Was this better than the starvation cells?
 Or the ones with one tiny hole for air that 40 people might be crammed into?
 In the morning, nearly half were dead, propped up against the living.

 Latrines in the long wooden wash building were circles cut inches from each other in a long slab of stone.
 There was no paper, much diarrhea, and sometimes only seconds were allowed to sit.
 The purposeful inhumanity of the medical experiments, often with twins or childbearing women, appalled.
 There is a long display case filled with braces or old shoes or luggage with individual names.
 New shoes and good clothes were sent to Germany.
 There were tons of human hair, all one color due to the effects of Kyclon gas, to be baled and sold to tailors and mattress makers.
 You get the idea.
 It makes you never want to drive a BMW or even eat sauerkraut!
-Yet, after Poles, most tourists are German.
+Yet, after Poles, most tourists here are German.